mtuska/UnrealBlueprintSDK/README.md

 * In Visual Studio, "Rebuild Solution" - This process may take several minutes
 * You should now be able to create blueprints that utilize PlayFab API calls

+### Using the Example Project with older versions

+UE 4.16 introduced a few syntax changes that are not reverse compatible.
+As such, we've had to add a #define swtich that will let you run on older versions, but it requires a manual step, because UE doesn't set up #define symbols in their C# build code.

+Search the *.target.cs and *.build.cs files for: PF_UNREAL_OLD_4_14_TO_4_15, and enable this define if you're using an older version.
+After the next release, you should be able to [click here](https://github.com/PlayFab/UnrealBlueprintSDK/search?utf8=%E2%9C%93&q=) to see the #defines

 ### Developer Console